-Existing ATO's are automatically renewed annually with payment of the fee for service charge in the annual rates notices.
+Existing ATO's are automatically renewed annually with payment of the fee for service charge (s608 Local; Government Act) in the annual rates notices.

 Refer to Chapter 5 regarding an action to ensure all OSSM systems have a current Approval to Operate.